Joystream/jip/jip-1/jip.md

 Once the on-chain proposal has been executed, the editor can merge the pull request.

+#### Stage Transition

+On any stage transition, after `Draft` stage has been entered, the forum thread should notified by the editor.

-#### Stage Transitions and Revisions Merged
+#### Document Revisions

-For all stage transitions, this must be updated in JIP document by the editor, and the editor only.
-The editor can merge revisions only to the header, but at any stage, as long a they are appropriate for the stage.
-Whenever revisions are merged which alter a JIP document, for this or any other reason, then the discussion thread must be notified by the editor, and the editor only, about the nature of the merge, which must include
+In stages `Draft`, `Review`, `Last Call` and `Living`, revisions can be merged to the document by the owner(s).
+Whenever revisions are merged which alter a JIP document, the forum discussion thread must be notified by the editor, and the editor only, about the nature of the merge.
+This notification post must include

 - a one line description of the purpose of the revision
 - who has authored the revisions
 - new commit hash for repository
-- git log of new commits introduced which alter the JIP document

-Any such revisions must also be reflected in the changelog.
-This is obviously only feasible only after the transition to `Review` from `Draft`, when the discussion thread is created.
-While the authors provide the initial draft, revisions including their contributions can only occur in stages `Draft`, `Review`, `Last Call` and `Living` after this, and these can only affect the body section of the JIP document, or auxillary assets, not the header.
-The authors should always try to batch together logically coherent sets of changes in order to not generate too much noise in the thread.

 #### Stagnation